4 Cool Modified Cars From Auto Expo 2023 That We Would Like To See On Sale | CarDekho.com

 Tata Tiago EV Blitz

 No, this isn’t a Tiago EV JTP, but the Blitz.
 The kitted-up Tiago EV surely looks like a hot electric hatch.
-It’s finished in a gloss white shade with blacked-out elements for the grille, roof and ORVMs.
-Body skirts and bumper extensions gel well with gloss black wheel arches and the Tiago JTP-inspired 15-inch alloy wheels, complementing its aggressive style.
+It’s finished in glossy white shade with black elements for the grille, roof and ORVMs.
+Body skirts and bumper extensions gel well with the glossy black wheel arches and the 15-inch black alloy wheels, previously seen on the Tiago JTP, complement its aggressive styling.

-However, inside the cabin, there’s absolutely no change and you’re welcomed by the comparatively boring looking interior.
-There’s no word from Tata yet about the Tiago EV Blitz, but we’re rooting for it and that too with more performance on the table.
+The sporty aesthetic changes have not been carried through to the interior though, but some glossy black elements would be welcome.
+There’s no word from Tata yet about the Tiago EV Blitz making it to showrooms, but we’re rooting for it and we know how much the brand loves launching special editions.

 Not The Toyota Glanza GR Sport

-While this version of the Toyota Glanza does look like a proper GR Sport variant, it’s not.
-Up front, it gets the bumper skirt, slats on either side, and a tweaked grille - all with red accents and carbon fiber finish.
+While this version of the Toyota Glanza does look like a proper GR Sport variant, it sadly is not.
+The benefit of a purely visual modification is that it is more likely to be offered in India than an actual performance variant.
+Up front, it gets the bumper skirt, slats on either side and a tweaked grille - all with red accents and carbon-fibre finish.

 Also Read: Toyota Recalls Close To 1,400 Units Of The Glanza And Hyryder

-The side profile also looks tasteful with these side skirts, slick looking black alloys, red calipers, and carbon fiber-finished ORVMs.
-At the back, you get a single exhaust which looks race-spec.
-Even the bumper has been reworked sporting skirts and red accents.
-The smokey headlamps add more to the aggressive look.
-Last but not the least, it gets the dual-tone gloss white and matte black shade, the latter also flowing into the pillars.
+The side profile also looks tasteful with the side skirts, slick-looking black alloys, red calipers, and carbon-fibre ORVM caps.
+At the back, you get a single exhaust which looks to be race-spec.
+Even the bumper has been reworked and sports skirts and red accents.
+The smoked headlamps add more to the aggressive look and last but not the least, it gets the dual-tone glossy white and matte black shade, the latter also flowing into the pillars.

-Even inside the cabin, it gets red and black elements with several carbon finished bits.
+Even inside, the hot Glanza gets red and black elements with several bits sporting the carbon finish.
 The overall layout however remains unchanged.

-We surely want this specced-up version of the Toyota Glanza.
-Probably, Maruti could lend the Fronx’s 1-litre turbo-petrol engine to this Glanza and we have a hot hatch.
-There’s no official word on its launch but we surely want to see it.
+We surely want this specced up version of the Toyota Glanza.
+Maruti could maybe lend the Fronx’s 1-litre turbo-petrol engine to this Glanza, and we have a reliable and fun hatchback.
+There’s no official word on its launch, but we surely want to see it.
 The sportier Glanza would go up against the Hyundai i20 N Line and Tata Altroz Racer.

 Read More on : Tiago EV Automatic